Cal Alley

 Calvin Lane Alley (October 10, 1915 – November 10, 1970) was the editorial cartoonist for The Commercial Appeal in Memphis, Tennessee, from 1945 until 1970.

 Hambone's Meditations

 Born in Memphis, Cal Alley was the son of James Pinckney Alley, creator of the syndicated cartoon panel Hambone's Meditations, and the first editorial cartoonist at The Commercial Appeal in 1916.
 Hambone's Meditations ran on the front page of The Commercial Appeal.
 When the elder Alley died April 16, 1934, his wife Nona, Cal Alley, and his brother James took over Hambone's Meditations.

-The character of Hambone was inspired by J. P. Alley's encounter with a philosophical ex-slave, Tom Hunley, of Greenwood, Mississippi.
-Hunley told a WPA interviewer how he met J. P. Alley:

-Pressure from civil rights groups brought the racist cartoon series to an end in 1968.

 Editorial cartoons and The Ryatts

 In 1939, Alley began his cartoon career in Missouri where he was an editorial cartoonist with the Kansas City Journal.
 When the Journal folded in 1942, he moved on to the Nashville Banner.

 Three years later, he signed on with The Commercial Appeal, where he launched a comic strip, The Ryatts, syndicated by the Post-Hall Syndicate from 1954 to 1994.
 Comics historian Don Markstein noted:

 Alley's sister, Elizabeth Alley, was married to Frank Ahlgren, editor of The Commercial Appeal from 1936 to 1968.